J3r1n-sudo/C-plus-plus-Notes/Notes/Starting_Point_Basics.md

 Steps for using Stringstream:

--Include the Stringstream library.
+- Include the Stringstream library.
     ```#include<sstream>```

--Use getline to get the string from the user
+- Use getline to get the string from the user
     ```std::getline(std::cin, stringVariable);```

--Convert the string variable to a float variable.
+- Convert the string variable to a float variable.
     ```std::stringstream(stringVariable) >> numericVariable;```